 What would you do/which attractions would the visit?

-Any recommendations for bars restaurants or cafes?
+Any recommendations for bars, restaurants or cafes?

 A stay in Soča Valley is not complete without a meal at Hiša Franko.
 They have an extensive wine cellar, their own cheese cave, and manage a large garden on the property.
-They also utilize many products from the Soča Valley, including the famed marble trout from the Soča River.
+They also utilise many products from the Soča Valley, including the famed marble trout from the Soča River.